Eden Park: Outer Oval

-Eden Park Outer Oval (also known as Eden Park No.2) is a cricket ground on the western side of the main Eden Park ground.
-It is home to the Auckland cricket team and the Auckland Aces of the T20 Super Smash.
-The ground has a grandstand with seating for around 1,000 spectators, and can comfortably accommodate 4,000 fans overall.
+Eden Park Outer Oval (also known as Eden Park No.2 and, since 2021, "Kennards Hire Community Oval") is a cricket ground on the western side of the main Eden Park ground.
+It is home to the Auckland Aces cricket team.
+The ground has a grandstand with seating for around 1,000 spectators, and can accommodate approximately 4,000 spectators overall.
 Its first first-class cricket match was held in January 1976.
 As of January 2023 it has staged 135 first-class matches and 124 List A matches.